rannn367/tp/docs/UserGuide.md

   * **Customer insights:** Track customer preferences, visit history, and favorite items.
   * **Staff organization:** Manage staff details, roles, shifts, and performance ratings.

-## Why would you enjoy CaféConnect?
+## Why you would enjoy CaféConnect

 Because countless other café owners and managers already do!